GaryZhou98/CSCI1300Development/README.md

     filters to help the user find the musicians they like.

 How interface relates to the design principles:
+    Consistency and Standards: In our visual design we tried to ensure there was consistency and standards in color and fonds across the page, as well as in the top menu bar.
+    Color Choice: We kept our color choice standardized, opting for a greyscale pallet, with dark photos and white fonts on top.
+We prioritized the photo choice, choosing photos that have a similar color pallet, so the same font colors could be used on top of each picture.
+We used fonts that felt modern and bold, as inspired by the leading music review and aggregation websites mentioned below.
+    Minimalism: originally we opted for a colorful design with extra information but this made the purpose of the website confusing, and the design language inconsistant.
+We attempted to keep only the information that was relevant to the filters and to the functionality of the website.
+And tried to make that information easy to understand in a consitant way.

 How data is passed down through your components:
+    All data are passed as props to children components.

 How user interactions can trigger changes in the state of components:
     There are two filters, genre and era.
 There are two genres, Pop and Rap, and